 Rome Travel Guide

-A complete Rome attraction guide for first-time visitors.
+A practical Rome attraction guide built for real trip planning.

-This guide helps you compare the best Rome attractions, decide what should be booked in advance, spot the strongest free highlights, and build smoother days without crossing the city too many times.
-If you only have two or three days, prioritize one major anchor at a time and fill the rest of the day with nearby sights.
+This page is built to help you decide faster.
+Use it to compare the best Rome attractions, see what should be booked in advance, spot the highest-value extras, and avoid wasting time crossing the city too often.
+If you only have two or three days, one major timed attraction plus one nearby walkable area is usually the smartest structure.

 Plan Your Rome Trip

-Use the full Rome cluster, not just one page.
+Use the full Rome cluster, not just one attraction page.

-The best Rome trips feel easy on the ground: one main area, one key booking, then flexible nearby fill.
-Use the pages below to lock transport, hotel base, itinerary flow, and mobile data before you start booking.
+The best Rome trips feel simple on the ground: one key booking, one walkable area, and less unnecessary transit.
+Use the pages below to lock the rest of the trip before you start stacking extras.

 Quick Navigation

-- Decision-friendly: booking rules, timing tables, walkable areas, and itinerary shortcuts in one place.
+- Decision-friendly structure: quick picks, comparison tables, best-for sections, and itinerary shortcuts all in one place.

 Quick Rome Planning Guide

-Pick your trip style, then follow the shortest path.
+Pick your trip style, then take the shortest route to the right plan.

 If you have 2 days